Helical Piles & Foundations

 A steel load transfer grillage is utilised to connect the helical piles.
 The piles themselves are screwed into the ground via either a hydraulic or electric drill – this can be done quickly and easily and therefore renders concrete foundations as obsolete.
 One of the greatest benefits of helical piles is that they are relatively inexpensive – this is partially down to the fact they are fast to install and also because they don’t require nearly as many materials for installation as a concrete or alternative form of foundation such as concrete.

-Helical piles can be utilised for a whole variety of different work and so come in a number of different thicknesses, lengths and sizes.
+Helical piles come in a number of different thicknesses, lengths and sizes.
 This allows them to be versatile, ensures they are greener than many of the other options available and lower costing.
-We’ve used them across a whole array of different building, civil and transport work and have achieved fantastic success in doing so.
+Ground Sun has used them across a whole array of applications including different buildings, civil and transport work.

 - Easy and fast to install